pranjay-poddar/Dev-Geeks/ML Projects/Realtime Sign Language Detection System/README.md

 Key Features:

-1) Task: Developed a model using Tensorflow and Python, which can extract real-time video sequences, using OpenCV for Face and Sign Matching. <br>
+1) This model using Tensorflow and Python, which can extract real-time video sequences, using OpenCV for Face and Sign Matching. <br>
 2) Action: This model can ease the method of communication, for those